Irene Handl: Television

-On television, she appeared as a guest in a number of comedy series, notably as a regular in Educating Archie and as the Cockney widow Ada Cresswell in For the Love of Ada, which was later adapted for the cinema.
+On television, she appeared in an episode of Strange Experiences and as a guest in a number of comedy series, notably as a regular in Educating Archie and as the Cockney widow Ada Cresswell in For the Love of Ada, which was later adapted for the cinema.
 She also advertised Horniman's tea.
 In 1969 she starred in the series World in Ferment as Madame Astoria.
 She also appeared in Maggie and Her (1978) opposite Julia McKenzie.
 In the early 1980s she played Gran in the ITV children's comedy show Metal Mickey.
 She appeared in a rare aristocratic role as the Duchess of Sheffield in Mapp and Lucia and as another aristocratic character in Eric Sykes's television film It's Your Move (1982), in which her chauffeur was played by Brian Murphy.
 She also appeared as Madame de Bonneuil in the BBC's TV film Hotel du Lac in 1986.
 She appeared in Super Gran as the magician The Great Ronaldo and as Tim Wylton's mother in Clinging Ivy (1985).
 Her last appearance was in the BBC sitcom In Sickness and in Health in 1987, just before her death at the age of 85.

 Novels

 In addition to acting, she wrote two novels: The Sioux (1965), described by Margaret Drabble as "strange and unforgettable ...
 Highly original and oddly haunting"; and its sequel, The Gold Tip Pfitzer, (a type of Juniper, associated with mourning), (1966).
 The Sioux was reprinted as Green and Purple Dream (1973).
-She began writing what became The Sioux when she was living in Paris causes at the age of 19, put it aside, and did not start to write again until 1961.
+She began writing what became The Sioux when she was living in Paris at the age of 19, put it aside, and did not start to write again until 1961.

 Death

-Handl died in her flat in Kensington, West London, on 29 November 1987, aged 85, reportedly from cancer.
+Handl died in her flat in Kensington, west London, on 29 November 1987, aged 85, reportedly from cancer.
 She never married.
-She was cremated at Golders Green Crematorium, North London.
+She was cremated at Golders Green Crematorium, north London.